-- (B-1) Supersport classes: 250 Ninja Cup, Ultra-Lightweight Supersport, Lightweight Supersport, Middleweight Supersport, 600 Supersport, 750 Supersport, and Open Supersport. - (B-2) Supersport motorcycles are based on DOT-approved production motorcycles sold in the USA or Canada for street use.
-A valid title, Statement of Origin (not bearing the notation "For Off Road Use Only" or similar may be used as proof of street-legal intent (exception KTM RC390 Cup).
-A minimum of 200 units for multi-cylinder motorcycles, and 50 units for twins and singles must have been available through dealer commercial channels.
-Canadian models must be identical to USA specifications, proof of which rests with the competitor.
-Supersport motorcycles must meet conditions listed in this section as well as Sections F, G, H and I.
+- (B-1) Supersport classes: 250 Ninja Cup, Ultra-Lightweight Supersport, Ultra-Lightweight GP, Lightweight Supersport, Middleweight Supersport, 600 Supersport, Open Supersport. - (B-2) Supersport motorcycles are based on DOT-approved production motorcycles sold in the USA or Canada for street use.
+A valid title, Statement of Origin (not bearing the notation "For Off Road Use Only" or similar) may be used as proof of street-legal intent (exception KTM RC390 Cup).
+A minimum of 200 units for multi-cylinder motorcycles, or 50 units for twins and singles must have been available through USA commercial dealer channels.
+Canadian models must be identical to USA specifications.